hackoregon/civic/README.md

 Tests for individual packages can be run from within the individual package's directory.
 Running all tests is useful for continuous integration environments as well as verifying changes to common dependencies does not break packages.

-For example, run the above command at the root of the project after making changes to a component in the component library, to ensure that others packages are compatible with the changes made.
+For example, run the above command at the root of the project after making changes to a component in the component library to ensure that others packages are compatible with the changes made.

+## Continuous Integration

+Travis CI is configured to have a build pipeline for the component library and one for each project year.
+Although most commands are run using yarn scripts attached to a `package.json` file, due to the many steps required to run tests for a specific set of packages, a Makefile is used instead.

+## Continuous Delivery

+Travis CI will deploy docker containers to ECS for each project year whenever the `master` branch builds successfully.